Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Background

-In order to solve the problem of multiple time scale, previous works have proposed to compute the MIR as \citet{Shannon48_379,Eckhorn74_191,Borst02_213}:
+In order to solve the problem of multiple time scales, it was proposed in previous works to compute the MIR as \citet{Shannon48_379,Eckhorn74_191,Borst02_213}:

 where the mutual information is computed over a large temporal window $\Delta t$, but after binning the neuron's activity in small consecutive bins $\dt$, \figref{Toy_model_proper_definition}.

-Subdividing $\Delta t$ in $k$ time bins, as sketched in \figref{Toy_model_proper_definition}a, we obtain the estimates for the $\MIR$ plotted in panels b and c as functions of $\Delta t$.
-For large $\Delta t$, the estimates of $\MIR$ decrease because information is encoded (slightly) redundantly in the time bins, so that adding more of them increases the mutual information (slightly) sublinearly, until eventually the activity in the added time bins is sufficiently distant so that it is uncorrelated with most of the earlier activity.
-Consequently, the estimates converge to constant, non-zero values for $\Delta t\rightarrow\infty$.
-Therefore indeed, computing the $\MIR$ as given by eq. \ref{eq:MIR_def_proper}, we obtain a result consistent with the intuitive notion of how the $\MIR$ should behave.
+Subdividing $\Delta t$ in $k$ time bins, as sketched in \figref{Toy_model_proper_definition}a, we obtain the estimates of the $\MIR$ for the model introduced in \figref{Naiv_definition} and plot it in \figref{Toy_model_proper_definition}b,c as functions of $\Delta t$.
+We observe that the estimates converge to constant, non-zero values for $\Delta t\rightarrow\infty$.
+The dependence of the $\MIR$ estimate on $\Delta t$ can be explained as follows: the estimates of $\MIR$ initially decrease because information is encoded (slightly) redundantly in the time bins, so that adding more of them increases the mutual information (slightly) sublinearly.
+For large $\Delta t$ the activity in the newly added time bins is sufficiently distant from the first so that adding more time bins does not change the estimate of $\MIR$: we reach convergence.
+For the process including a refractory period, we have the same behavior for large $\Delta t$.
+For small $\Delta t$, we observe an initial increase with $\Delta t$ of the estimate of the $\MIR$ (panel c), which is absent without refractoriness.

-In the Poisson process without refactory period (panel b), the spike counts can be very high already for $\dt=10\,\mathrm{ms}$ and therefore, computing the $\MIR$ for a large value for $k$ becomes infeasible.
-We therefore have chosen $\dt=20\,\ms$ for the plot.
-For the process including a refractory period, we observe an initial increase with $\Delta t$ of the estimate of the $\MIR$ (panel c), which is absent without refractoriness.
 Qualitatively this is the same behavior as of the naive estimate of the $\MIR$ shown in \figref{Naiv_definition}.
 It can be explained by the fact that the activity, which is positively correlated between adjacent time bins for small $\Delta t$, gets decorrelated by the refractoriness.
 More precisely, the refractory period leads to negative noise (auto-)correlations canceling the positive stimulus (auto-)correlations.
-We discuss this effect in more detail in \subsecref{Refractoriness}.
+We discuss this effect in more detail in \appref{Refractoriness}.
+In the Poisson process without refractory period (panel b), the spike counts can be very high already for $\dt=10\,\mathrm{ms}$ and therefore, computing the $\MIR$ for a large value for $k$ becomes infeasible.
+We therefore have chosen $\dt=20\,\ms$ for panel c.